 According to the smol website, the plastic used is made from 100% recycled materials, and is itself recyclable.
 You’d need to check locally, but we’re able to recycle the plastic from our smol tablets in our household recycling.

-The laundry and dishwasher tablets ARE labelled so you’ll know which is which.
+The Smol washing tablets and dishwasher tablets ARE labelled so you’ll know which is which.

 My laundry goes through a fair amount.
 There’s Flea’s sports kit, then various towels used to dry off the dog.
 Oh, and I’m basically a child who can’t eat an entire meal without some of it ending up on my front.
 Hence this chicken cacciatore disaster:

 Anyway, I used one smol laundry tablet in the wash, and ran it on my usual cycle of a 30 degree wash.
 Fun fact: washing clothes at 30 rather than 40 degrees reduces electricity consumption by 40% over a year.

 In terms of stain removal, the smol did really well.
 Dirty dog blankets, school shirts and sports kit came up perfectly clean.
 Even the chicken cacciatore was removed first time, as you can see.
 If you have something really dried in, or a larger load, you can use two tablets, but we stuck to just one for this test.

 The product does use optical brighteners, so school shirts came up lovely and white.
 The scent was subtle, which is perfect for us.
 Both Flea and I are prone to skin allergies.